johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 2. Click on the tab connected to the **inject node** to start the flow
 ![Language Translator flow run screenshot](screenshots/LanguageTranslation-flow-run.png)
  * The translation will appear in the debug side panel.
-3. Combine the Language Translator capabilities and Text to Speech2Text
+3. Combine the Language Translator capabilities and Text to Speech
- * Drag a wire from the Language Translator node to the Text to Speech node.
+ * Drag a wire from the Language Translator output node to the input of the Text to Speech node.
 ![Language Translator with TTS screenshot](screenshots/LanguageTranslation-flow-TTSwire.png)
- * Double click on the text to speech node (1) and similar to the section above, paste in the API key username/password (2).
+ * Double click on the text to speech node (1) and, similar to the section above, paste in the API key username / password (2).
  * Select Spanish in the Language drop down (3).
  ![Language Translator with TTS screenshot](screenshots/LanguageTranslation-flow-TTSconfig.png)
  * Press the Done button